 Judge Chhabria presides over hundreds of Roundup cancer lawsuits in California’s Northern District.
 California State Court Judge Ioana Petrou, who is presiding over the California state court cases consolidated before her in Alameda County.
 They will decide whether the experts’ methodologies for analyzing the scientific evidence are valid.
 Plaintiffs and their experts have concluded that exposure to Monsanto’s Roundup weed killer can cause non-Hodgkin’s lymphoma.

 What is Monsanto Science Week and How Does it Affect Roundup Cancer Lawsuits?

-Michael L. Baum is managing partner of Baum Hedlund Aristei & Goldman, a law firm representing over 600 individuals in state and federal claims against Monsanto.
+Michael L. Baum is managing shareholder of Baum Hedlund Aristei & Goldman, a law firm representing over 600 individuals in state and federal claims against Monsanto.
 He explained Science Week below: